young boy with a hula hoop will eventually learn he can only control what happens on the inside

 How I’m choosing to respond:

-• “Some days I definitely don’t feel special, but I love my kid fiercely.”
+• “Some days I definitely don’t feel special, but I love my kid deeply.”

 • “Most days I feel pretty ordinary and very tired.”